 The number of authorised dogs is limited to 40.
 Beyond the authorised limit, there is a wait list.
 Please contact WBM if you wish to apply for permission for your dog to access the Garden.

 All such dogs will be interviewed and checked to ensure that they are well behaved and safe with children, people and other dogs.

 Owners of all authorised dogs must agree, in writing, to abide by the Dog Rules set out below and it is incumbent upon them to pick up all dog mess, bag it and dispose of the bags in a dog waste bin.
 There is a plastic scoop under the dog waste bin provided in the south-east corner of the Garden in case an owner forgets to bring a bag.
 The Garden is not a dog loo!!!!

 These Rules define the conditions for the admission of dogs to Nevern Square Garden and set out the accepted norms for the control of dogs by their owners when in the Garden.
 They aim to the foster peace and harmony of the entire community of Garden members using this shared amenity.

 Applications for the admission of dogs to Nevern Square Garden

-- All dogs and their owners will be interviewed to ensure that the dog will not represent a nuisance to Garden users or other dogs and that the owner is able to control the dog adequately.
+- All dogs and owners will be interviewed to ensure that the dog will not represent a danger or nuisance to Garden members, children or other dogs and that the owner is able to control the dog adequately

 Rules for dog behaviour in the Garden